roc/crates/repl_wasm

 crates/repl_wasm/build-www.sh

-mkdir -p www/public/repl
+mkdir -p website/public/repl

-cd www/public/repl
+cd website/public/repl

 ln -s ../../../crates/repl_wasm/build/roc_repl_wasm_bg.wasm